#

 The success of these campaigns depends on an attacker's ability to create a believable story.
 They impersonate trusted brands, colleagues, or even executives to establish credibility and lower an employee's defenses.
 This social engineering is then combined with technical tricks, like malicious links hidden behind what look like legitimate buttons or infected files disguised as important documents.
 Understanding these delivery mechanisms is the first step toward building a resilient defense.
 It requires looking beyond the email itself and analyzing the intersection of human behavior, identity signals, and threat intelligence to predict where the next attack will succeed.
 By understanding the attacker's playbook, security teams can shift from a reactive posture to a proactive one, anticipating and neutralizing threats before they lead to a breach.

-Email: The Top Phishing Channel
+Email: The Attacker's Favorite Channel

 Email remains the undisputed king of phishing delivery channels for a simple reason: it provides a direct line to nearly every employee in your organization.
 Attackers exploit this channel with precision, knowing that even the most secure networks have a human element.
 This is the most common type of phishing, where criminals create lookalike domains that are just one character off from a legitimate site or use a real company's name in a fake email address to appear authentic.
 These tactics are designed to slip past both automated filters and a quick human glance.
 For an enterprise, the stakes are incredibly high.
 A single employee clicking a malicious link can compromise their credentials, giving an attacker a foothold inside your network.